JonasAlfredsson/docker-fail2ban/README.md

 ## Older Docker Versions

-If you have an older version of Docker, and you desperately need this to work without having to upgrade, you may just change the `DOCKER-USER` chain to `FORWARD` to have all the fail2ban rules come before any Docker rules.
-The effect should be the same, but remember that these bans now apply to ALL forwarded traffic.
+If you have an older version of Docker, and you desperately need this to work without upgrading, you may just change the line reading `DOCKER-USER` to `FORWARD` inside the `data/action.d/iptables-common.local` file.
+This should make all the fail2ban rules come before any Docker rules and the effect [should be the same][10]  as having them in the `DOCKER-USER` chain.
+However, remember that these bans now apply to ALL forwarded traffic.

 # Changelog